bredele/redirect-uri-match/README.md

 ## Contribution

-redirect-uri-validation is an open source project and would not exist without its community.
+redirect-uri-match is an open source project and would not exist without its community.
 If you want to participate please make sure to read our <a href="https://github.com/bredele/contributing-guide/blob/master/guidelines.md" target="_blank">guideline</a> before making a pull request.
-If you have any redirect-uri-validation related project, component or other let everyone know in our wiki.
+If you have any redirect-uri-match related project, component or other let everyone know in our wiki.

 ## License